Quilted/image_dimensions/README.txt

 -- SUMMARY --

 The Image Dimensions module provides an image effect to output images at 100% width.

+Add the image effect to any image style.
+This is useful for when you want to create multiple image styles that are output at 100% width (such as standard resolution and retina images).

 -- REQUIREMENTS --